 The sunset from the ridge looked beautiful until the powerful light of the day calmly surrendered before the duskiness of night.

 Another awesome thing about Shimla was the sidewalks.
 We took a walk along the busy strip of clothing shops, bookstores, and restaurants.
-Out of top 10 restaurants in Shimla, we chose this place Baljees.
+Out of the top 10 restaurants in Shimla, we chose this place Baljees.

 A walk on the hills after dinner just made me fall in love with the place all over again.